 Dental Bridges and Dental Crowns in Snellville, GA

 At Parkway Dental, we offer a variety of dental restorations that can be used to restore the functionality of your teeth.
 In addition to dental implants, dentures, and root canals, we offer dental crowns and dental bridges as a means of repairing your smile.
-Below you can learn about how dental crowns, dental bridges, and inlays can help you get the results you desire.
-To learn more about our other restorative dentistry options, visit our page.

 Dental crowns are beautifully crafted pieces of tooth-colored material (we use e.max and zirconia) that are used to repair teeth with major areas of decay or other damage.
 The crown is designed to look and act just like a natural tooth and is cemented directly over your existing tooth to create a strong, realistic restoration.
 Dental crowns can repair: